julien123123/Espmomether/README.md

 Thermomether/Hygromether mythopython script for ESP-32 and ESP-8266 running Micropythonusing DHT22 and SSD1306

 ## Instalation
 Look at the values at the begining of the file and change them according to your pins setup and your display.
 My code works best for 128x64 SSD1306 oled displays using i2c.
-If you are using something else, you will need to do more modifications
+If you are using something else, you will need to make more modifications.

+The default pin setup is for ESP-32 boards:
+Dht data line : IO-33
+SSD1306 SCL : IO-22
+SSD1306 SDA : IO-21

+After that's taken care of, follow the instruction for the dependencies and then transfer Espmomether.py to your board as main.py.
+If you don't know how to transfer files to your files, I recommend Adafruit-Ampy.

 ## Dependecies
 ### SSD1306 Micropython Module